vscodeshift/material-ui-snippets/README.md

 is to either disable adding automatic imports for snippets (**Settings &gt; Extensions &gt; Material-UI Snippets &gt; Add Completion Imports**) or use the commands to insert snippets instead of suggestions.

+# Using MUI v5?

+For MUI v5 you'll need the beta version of [`material-ui-snippets`](https://github.com/vscodeshift/material-ui-snippets/tree/beta).
+The current production release is for v4.
+Once MUI v5 is officially released, I'll officially release the next major version of `material-ui-snippets`.

 # Features

 - Works in JS/X and TSX